 The most common way people pay for their business is through their 9 to 5 job.
-Avoid quitting your day gig until you’ve generated enough to pay your costs, taxes, and yourself with six months runway.
+Avoid quitting your day gig until you’ve generated enough to pay your costs, taxes, and yourself with a six months runway.
 In the beginning, you likely won’t be able to pay yourself, as you’ll need to reinvest your earnings back into your business so you can scale the business faster.

 However, some businesses have very minimal costs such as freelance businesses which might require some software or a computer which you might already own or have access to.